Znullptr/EmotionsPredictAPI/README.md

 </p>

-4)  Plot the learning curve for both the CNN and SVM models and the validation score was significatlly better in SVM while the CNN was not learning as well as SVM with the same training examples used to feed them and has caused an overfitting of data.
+4)  Plot the learning curve for both the CNN and SVM models and the validation score was significatlly better in SVM while the CNN was not learning as well as SVM with the same training examples used to feed them.

 <p align="center">
   <img width="800" height="500" src="https://github.com/Znullptr/EmotionsPredictAPI/blob/main/Images_Uploads/Learning_Curve_CNN_VS_SVM.png">